voyagermesh/voyager/docs/user-guide/ingress/README.md

                                             We recommend you use the new key going forward.
 Any existing ingress with previous annotation will continue to function as expected.

 ingress.appscode.com/ip                    = This key is deprecated.
-Going forward, use `ingress.appscode.com/persist`.
-Any existing ingress with
+Going forward, use `ingress.appscode.com/load-balaner-ip`.
-                                            this annotation key will continue to work as expetced.

-ingress.appscode.com/persist               = For "aws" cloud provider, if this annotation is set (non-empty),
+ingress.appscode.com/load-balaner-ip       = For "gce" and "gke" cloud provider, if this value is set to an valid IPv4 address,
-                                        AWS load balancer will not be deleted when the ingress resource is deleted.
-If an ingress with same name is recreated, the existing loadbalancer will be reused.

-                                            For "gce" and "gke" cloud provider, if this value is set to an valid IPv4 address, it will be assigned to Google cloud network loadbalancer used to expose HAProxy.
+                                            it will be assigned to Google cloud network loadbalancer used to expose HAProxy.
                                             Usually this is set to a static IP to preserve DNS configuration.